latextemplates/scientific-thesis-template/README.md

 -------------------------------
 * UTF-8
 * pdflatex
+* [latexmk]
 * [biblatex]+biber instead of plain bibtex

 This template works on Windows using the current [MiKTeX](http://www.miktex.org) distribution.
 On Linux (TexLive full >= 2013) should work without any issues.
+Even though AuToLaTeX is [more powerful than latexmk](http://www.arakhne.org/autolatex/), it is [not included in MiKTeX](http://www.ctan.org/pkg/autolatex) and therefore it is not used here.

 Using with your own git repository